 - How you can play an important role in supporting and strengthening this journey

 Should I Say Something for School Staff

-A comprehensive early intervention workshop designed to give staff a good understanding of eating disorders, particularly the warning signs and how to approach students they may be concerned about.
+A comprehensive 4-hour early intervention workshop designed to give staff a good understanding of eating disorders, particularly the warning signs and how to approach students they may be concerned about.
 This workshop is based on the Eating Disorders: First Aid Guidelines (2008).
 It covers:

 - Eating disorder types and prevalence

 - Risk factors

 - How to approach and support someone who is at risk of developing or experiencing an eating disorder